 Greetings!
 My name is Yaheya Quazi.
 I am a technology executive, currently employed at University of California, Santa Barbara.
 At UCSB, I am in charge of Software Engineering Architecture and LifeCycle.
 SEAL is responsible for building, integrating and providing lifecycle support for UCSB’s enterprise systems.
 Below are some specific functions SEAL performs for UCSB Campus -

 The University of California, Santa Barbara (UCSB), is part of the 10 campus UC (University of California) system.
-The campus is ranked seven out of all public universities in the United States according to US News.
+The campus is ranked sixth out of all public universities in the United States according to US News.
 At UC Santa Barbara, we offer a dynamic environment that prizes academic inquiry and interpersonal connection to inspire scholarly ambition, creativity, and discoveries with wide-ranging impact.
 We’re inquisitive and curious, community-driven and globally-focused.
 Across our campus, you’ll find independent thinkers and consensus builders, Nobel Laureates and leaders chasing noble causes.
 But no matter how you define us, we are above all Gauchos — diverse in our pursuits, yet connected in our collective drive toward excellence.

 This is my personal space.
 The focus of this site is to publish a variety of miscellaneous items that I hope visitors find interesting or useful.
 As I come across interesting stuff, I'll post my reflections here.
 What qualifies as "interesting" for me?
 Well, that's a pretty broad range of topics!
 First and foremost, I'm always interested in improving efficiency and expanding services through better utilization of technology.
 This is a journey, not a destination.
 As we implement new technologies, I'll share our successes (or failures) here.